dolthub/docs/content/introduction/use-cases/offline-first.md

 ## Custom syncing processes

 Dolt replaces custom code to synchronize your client and server.
 This code is complicated and hard to get right.
 The Git [remote](../../concepts/dolt/git/remotes.md) model of clone, fetch, push, and pull is a proven synchronization model.
-Dolt brings this model tyo the database allowing you to remove most of your synchronization code.
+Dolt brings this model to the database allowing you to remove most of your synchronization code.

 # Companies Doing This